madprops/blog/docs/armtrak.md

 On self-destruct, players explode and cause area of effect damage to other nearby players.

+When players activate self-destruct, the player shows 🤯 and it can't be cancelled.

 Effects show as icons next to player names, like confusion, freeze, and burn.

+Instead of displaying the exact health, ships show 😰 when at 30% health or under.

 ## Lasers <a name="lasers"></a>